alixandru/bitbucket-sync/README.md

 ### Prerequisites ###

-This script requires PHP 5.3+ with cURL extension enabled and any web-server offering PHP support (most shared web hosting solutions should work fine).
+This script requires PHP 5.3+ with cURL and Zip extensions enabled and any web-server offering PHP support (most shared web hosting solutions should work fine).

 ### Installation instructions ###